 PowerBooks and MacBook Pros have PC Card slots for even more connectivity.

-PowerBooks and MacBooks support the Apple 30 inch Dual-Port DVI monitor.
+PowerBooks and MacBooks support the Apple 30-inch Dual-Port DVI monitor.